The Holy Grail of Rural Internet

 So now, I'm staying overnight in Comox, waiting to head out for the 6:30 am ferry to Powell River.
 The morning is slated to go over our micro-hydro group application, but I'm also looking at investigating options for high-speed Internet in the Powell River areas.

-The two "sticks' I'm looking at are the Novatel Wireless U998 from Bell Mobility and the Sierra Wireless Compass 597 from Telus, picked up used from Kijiji for $50.
+The two "sticks' I'm looking at are the Novatel Wireless U998 from Bell Mobility and the

 Stay tuned for test results.
 I plan to document success and failure from these sticks recording as many tests as I can - noting location, download speed and upload speed.
 I'm using the Telus one right now in Comox - they have an unlimited usage promo on right now.